PreckLi/RAHG/README.md

 # RAHG
-Official implement of **RAHG: A Role-Aware Hypergraph Neural Network for Node Classification in Graphs** in the IEEE Transactions on Network Science and Engineering.
+Official implementation of **RAHG: A Role-Aware Hypergraph Neural Network for Node Classification in Graphs** in the IEEE Transactions on Network Science and Engineering.
 ![RAHG](https://github.com/PreckLi/RAHG/blob/main/main_fig.PNG)
 ## Requirements
 - torch==1.10.0